Senate sends $858 billion defense bill to Biden’s desk

 Conservatives won a major victory by successfully pressing Democrats to accept language ending the Pentagon’s COVID-19 vaccine mandate.

-She hailed it as a “major win” and noted that every service branch has struggled to meet their recruiting goals this year.
+She hailed it as a “major win” and noted that all service branches have struggled to meet their recruiting goals this year.
 More than 8,400 active-duty service members have been pushed out of the military for not getting COVID-19 shots, Blackburn said.

 Passage of the defense bill is a victory for Senate Minority Leader Mitch McConnell (R-Ky.), who identified it as a top priority in the lame-duck session.